Life Insurance with Living Benefits for Chronic or Critical Illness

 Two Practical Planning Scenarios

 Consider also a 58-year-old professional who selects coverage designed to bridge the final working years, with living benefits as a backstop against a major health event before retirement income is fully stabilized.
-If a qualifying critical illness occurs before the planned retirement date, the accelerated benefit provides liquidity that reduces or eliminates the need to draw down retirement accounts early — preserving the tax-deferred compounding that the retirement plan depends on.
+If a qualifying critical illness occurs before the planned retirement date, the accelerated benefit provides liquidity that reduces or eliminates the need to draw down retirement accounts early — preserving the tax-deferred compounding the retirement plan depends on.
 If no qualifying event occurs, the policy remains a straightforward life insurance plan that protects a spouse and provides legacy value.
-In both scenarios, the living benefit changes the value proposition of the policy in ways that a pure death-benefit design cannot replicate — because the benefit becomes available at the moment of maximum financial need rather than only after death.
+In both scenarios, the living benefit changes the value proposition of the policy in ways that a pure death-benefit-only design cannot replicate — because the benefit becomes available at the moment of maximum financial need rather than only at death.
+For individuals without dependents, this planning scenario is even more directly the primary justification for the policy itself: the living benefit dimension is the protection, and the death benefit is the secondary feature rather than the primary one.

 Tax Considerations for Living Benefits

 Many accelerated death benefits for terminal illness and certain chronic illness benefits may be treated favorably for income tax purposes under federal rules applicable to accelerated death benefits from life insurance contracts, but the specific tax treatment depends on the rider design, the nature of the qualifying event, and individual circumstances.
 Certain qualified long-term care riders have different tax treatment than standard chronic illness riders, and the distinction matters for after-tax planning.
 Maintaining clear documentation of living benefit claims and their basis is important, and consulting a qualified tax professional before and at the time of any benefit acceleration ensures the tax implications are addressed accurately as part of the broader financial plan.
-The tax dimension is not the primary reason to pursue or avoid living benefits — the protection value is — but it should be factored into the full evaluation rather than assumed to be uniformly favorable or unfavorable.
+The tax dimension is not the primary reason to pursue or avoid living benefits — the protection value is — but it should be factored into the full evaluation rather than assumed to be uniformly favorable or unfavorable across all rider types and all claim circumstances.

 Compare Term Life Insurance Lengths